skodjob/blog/posts/releases/data-generator-release-0_2_0.md

     - data-generator
 ---

-## Data-Generator - for what?
-Why?
+## Data-Generator - What and Why?
-In the past weeks I started thinking about improvement of data we are using in our long-running test environment.
+In the past few weeks, I started thinking about improving the data we use in our long-running test environment.
-As we are using Strimzi and Kafka here, and test-clients for load from Strimzi org, it makes me thing about a small improvement.
+Since we are using Strimzi and Kafka, along with test clients for load from Strimzi org, I thought about making a small enhancement.
-Currently, the clients only generate same String.
-Not great, not terrible just to monitor load, but what if you want to do something more with the data?
+Currently, the clients only generate the same string.
+Not great, not terrible—just enough to monitor the load.
-Not just see if the storage is handling it, but maybe add some other tools for stream processing?
+But what if you want to do more with the data?
+Not just check if the storage can handle it, but maybe add some tools for stream processing?
-With just simple text messages it is kinda useless.
-Especially when the messages are still the same!
+Simple text messages are kinda useless, especially when they are always the same!

-So in our team we did some digging around and found [jr tool](https://github.com/ugol/jr).
+So, our team did some digging around and found the [jr tool](https://github.com/ugol/jr).
 This project is quite cool, but we wanted something we could integrate into our existing code.
-That was the time when I was string thinking about our own generator based on [data-faker](https://www.datafaker.net/) library.
+That was when I started thinking about our own generator based on the [data-faker](https://www.datafaker.net/) library.

 ### Data-Faker

 Data-faker is a great library that you can use to fake any kind of data in your Java applications.
-Because we are using mostly Java for our stuff, this library was the first choice how to reasonably generate random data.
+Since we mostly use Java, this library was our first choice for reasonably generating random data.

 The usage is pretty simple.
-Let's show the example from the quick start guide:
+Here's an example from the quick start guide:
 ```Java
 import net.datafaker.Faker;